Ace of spades

-The Ace of Spades (also known as the Spadille and Death Card) is traditionally the highest and most valued card in the deck of playing cards in English-speaking countries.
+The ace of spades (also known as the Spadille, Old Frizzle, Lancer, and Death Card) is traditionally the highest and most valued card in the deck of playing cards.
 The actual value of the card varies from game to game.

 Design

 The ornate design of the ace of spades, common in packs today, stems from the 17th century, when James I and later Queen Anne imposed laws requiring the ace of spades to bear an insignia of the printing house.
 Stamp duty, an idea imported to England by Charles I, was extended to playing cards in 1711 by Queen Anne and lasted until 1960.

 Over the years, a number of methods were used to show that duty had been paid.
 From 1712 onwards, one of the cards in the pack, usually the ace of spades, was marked with a hand stamp.
 In 1765 hand stamping was replaced by the printing of the official ace of spades by the Stamp Office, incorporating the royal coat of arms.
 In 1828 the Duty Ace of Spades (known as "Old Frizzle") was printed to indicate a reduced duty of a shilling had been paid.

 One maker of cards was caught in possession of forged aces and the equipment to produce them.
-This was a capital offence, the prosecutor the Attorney General Spencer Perceval (later to become the prime minister assassinated in 1812) obtained the conviction of Richard Harding and he was hanged in 1805.
+This was a capital offence, and the prosecutor Attorney General Spencer Perceval (later to become the prime minister assassinated in 1812) obtained the conviction of Richard Harding, who was hanged in 1805.
 The association of the ace of spades with death may spring from such events.

-The system was changed again in 1862 when official threepenny duty wrappers were introduced and although the makers were free to use whatever design they wanted, most chose to keep the ornate ace of spades that is popular today.
+The system was changed again in 1862 when official threepenny duty wrappers were introduced and, although the makers were free to use whatever design they wanted, most chose to keep the ornate ace of spades that is popular today.
 The ace of spades is thus used to show the card manufacturer's information.

-Since 1882, an annual pack of cards has been produced by the Worshipful Company of Makers of Playing Cards at the installation of each master and since 1888, a portrait of the Master has appeared at the centre of the ace of spades.
+Since 1882, an annual pack of cards has been produced by the Worshipful Company of Makers of Playing Cards at the installation of each Master and, since 1888, a portrait of the Master has appeared at the centre of the ace of spades.

-The exact design of the ace card was so important, it eventually became the subject of design patents and trademarking.
+The exact design of the ace card was so important that it eventually became the subject of design patents and trademarking.
 For example, on 5 December 1882, George G. White was granted U.S. design patent US0D0013473 for his design.
 His ace design was adorned with male and female figures leaning onto the spade from either side.